malnakli/CarND-Vehicle-Detection/README.md

 -  After 7 frames (one cycle) apply filter for false positives and `scipy.ndimage.measurements.label()`  for combining overlapping bounding boxes. `filter_cars` function does the previous operation.
 - Then add the result to `Tracker.display_cars` array. which is responsible for tracking cars
+- If a car has been seen more than 2 times then **display**.
-- If a car has been seen more than 2 times then **display**. the code corresponding to these can be found in `update_display_cars` function line # 55 through # 69.
+- If a car has been seen more than 5 times then check its direction, it its moving towered left then set **trackable** to true. the code corresponding to these can be found in `update_display_cars` function line # 56 through # 72.
-- The car will be deleted if it was not seen for 21 consecutive frame and 36 for **display** car and 66 if it seen more than 6 times.
+- The car will be deleted if it was not seen for 15 consecutive frame and 55 for **trackable** cars